andres-epam/directory-tree/README.md

            // In this case, the initial value is an empty directory.
 }
 ```
-The app reads the directory initial value from the json file, then converts it in js object named `directory` (kind of singleton object) located in `./lib/directory`, it means that `directory` has an unique instance.
+The app gets the directory value from the js file named `directory` (kind of singleton object) located in `./assets/directory.js`, it means that `directory` has an unique instance.

-At same `directory.json` location, there is another file called `instructions.txt`, it's in charge of instructions that will be executed each one by line, it can be modified giving to app whatever instruction you want, the initial value is:
+At same `directory.js` location, there is another file called `instructions.txt`, it's in charge of instructions that will be executed each one by line, it can be modified giving to app whatever instruction you want, the initial value is:

 ```js
 CREATE fruits